JuliaDynamics/NetworkDynamics.jl/README.md

 ## Benchmarks

-In our benchmark on the Kuramoto model NetworkDynamics.jl proved to be an especially performant solution, see https://github.com/PIK-ICoN/NetworkDynamicsBenchmarks.
+In our benchmark on the Kuramoto model NetworkDynamics.jl + DifferentialEquations.jl proved to be an especially performant solution, see https://github.com/PIK-ICoN/NetworkDynamicsBenchmarks.

 ## PowerDynamics